SimonPadbury/baselayer/_src/forms.md

 nextLink: "Buttons"
 ---

 Baselayer form elements have simple border and focus styling.
-Most singleline inputs and the multiline textarea have been made 100% width block elements, for easier layout control.
+Most single-line inputs and the multi-line textarea have been made 100% width block elements, for easier layout control.

 ## Textual Form Input Fields